kasra-eshaghi/blog/_hardware/mroberto-2.markdown

 ---
 title: "mROBerTO 2.0: A Millirobot for Swarm Studies"
+excerpt: "Swarm algorithms are typically verified using millimeter-scale robots.
+I worked on the development of one such millirobot in this project."
 ---
 <style>
 p {
   text-align: justify;
 }
 </style>

 # Introduction
 Swarm robotic systems typically consist of simple and small-scale robots that collaborate with each other to compensate for their individual limitations.
 In research, such systems are typically verified using millimeter-scale robots (called millirobots) which allow for the deployment of large-scale swarms in constrained laboratory settings.
 I had the opportunity to develop one such millirobot during my PhD, where, in addition to robot design, I worked on developing motion-control and planning methodologies for swarms, as detailed <a href="{{ site.baseurl }}/software/collaborative-motion-control">here</a> and <a href="{{ site.baseurl }}/software/constrained-motion-planning">here</a>.